 My Workshop Experience – Joy Allen

-My name is Joy Allen and I grew up in a large active family, very involved in sports and our community.
+I grew up in a large active family, very involved in sports and our community.
 My passion for jewelry started when I was young.
 Around the age of ten years, I started making beaded jewelry.
 And as I grew so did my skills and love for jewelry.
 Toward the end of high school, I learned about Texas Institute of Jewelry Technology.
 Not long after I visited the school, I knew that was the place for me.

 When I first started at TIJT, I had no idea what I was getting myself into.
 For the first couple of weeks, all I touched was a hand file and a saw.
-I couldn’t help but think to myself, “aren’t I supposed to be learning to make jewelry?”
+I couldn’t help but think to myself, “Aren’t I supposed to be learning to make jewelry?”
 Little did I know that what I was learning was a very valuable skill.
-Texas Institute of Jewelry Technology is a well-rounded program that has given me a solid basic knowledge of jewelry making.
+The Texas Institute of Jewelry Technology is a well-rounded program that has given me a solid basic knowledge of jewelry making.
 I have learned everything from polishing, soldering, and casting to fabrication, stone setting, some hand engraving, and laser welding skills.

 Initially, we learned about different tools that we would use daily.
 As I was going through my tools, I noticed a pattern: many of our tools came from Stuller, which sparked several questions.
 Soon, I was informed about Stuller’s Bench Jeweler Workshop and all it had to offer.
 As the semester went on, my professors promoted the workshop and suggested that all students should attend.